 Should you wish to cancel, you can do so at any time.
 Most simply require notice in writing to do so.

 What is the cost of joining the national landlords association?

 Most Associations offer varying levels of affiliation; individual, business or even family membership.
 Joining fees can be as low as a few pounds a month, with annual membership for some of the national schemes starting at £50 for the year (tax-deductible).
 The professional advice, document templates and potential cost savings vastly out-weigh the relatively minimal cost to join.

 Which landlord association should I join?

-Each Association differs slightly but the majority offer similar perks, discounts and information.
+Each Association differs but the majority offer similar perks, discounts and information.
 There are seven national landlord’s associations, including Welsh, Scottish and Irish groups.
-There are many local schemes in addition – regional schemes tend to offer additional discounts with trusted and approved local suppliers resulting in further cost savings.
-Local associations also give the opportunity to attend events, locally – always great for a spot of networking.
+As well as these, there are many local associations too.
+Regional organisations tend to offer additional discounts with trusted and approved local suppliers resulting in further cost savings.
+They work with the local authorities and have local knowledge.
+Most run local meetings – always handy for a spot of networking!

 There is no specific residential Landlords Association that you are required by law to join, this remains optional in the UK; however, many of the landlord’s we speak to give high praise to their associations for their wealth of knowledge and for being a great support network.

 Imagine a scenario where you find yourself faced with a landlord dilemma – perhaps a tenant has fallen into rent arrears.
 You might be worried and confused, unsure of how to resolve this issue.
 Being a member of a landlord association will give you the guidance you need with people around you to support you through the process.

 |Cornwall Residential Landlords Associationemail@example.com||1988||350||http://crla.org.uk/|